cjd8701/GenAI-Project2/README.md

 Produce a piece of software that is useful within the cybersecurity context.
 Leverage generative AI, showcase the ability and limitations of current tools.

 ## Overview
-This is a C2 server and persistent client that can execute several commands on the victim machine.
+This is a C2 server and persistent client that can execute several commands on the victim Windows machine.

 ## C2 Server
 The server listens for connections from the client.
 It will then send commands for the client to execute and receive responses from the client.